Stretching - why should I?

 How does stretching prevent injury?

 One of the greatest benefits of stretching is that you can increase the length of both your muscles and tendons.
 This leads to an increased range of movement, which means your limbs and joints can move further before an injury occurs.
 Let us take a look at a few examples.
 If the muscles in your neck are tight and stiff this limits your ability to look behind or turn your head around.
-If for some reason your head is turned backwards, past its normal range of movement, in a football scrum or tackle, for example, this could result in a muscle tear or strain.
+If for some reason your head is turned backward, past its normal range of movement, in a football scrum or tackle, for example, this could result in a muscle tear or strain.
 You can help to prevent this from happening by increasing the flexibility, and the range of movement, of the muscles and tendons in your neck.
 What about the muscles in the back of your legs?
 These muscles, the hamstrings, are put under a huge strain when doing any sort of sport that involves running and especially for sports that require kicking.
 Short, tight hamstring muscles can spell disaster for many sportspeople.
 By ensuring these muscles are loose and flexible, you will cut your chance of a hamstring injury dramatically.

 How else can stretching help?

 So, as you can see, there is more to stretching than most people think.
 Stretching is a simple and effective activity that will help you to enhance your athletic performance, decrease your likelihood of sports injury and minimise muscle soreness.

 This article first appeared in: